 Epilepsy: What Is It, What Causes It, and Who’s at Risk?

 Epilepsy is a neurological disorder wherein individuals suffer from recurring, sporadic, and unpredictable seizures.
-It’s a far-reaching and somewhat random disease that has no known cause in over 70% of diagnosed cases.
+It’s a far-reaching and somewhat random disease with no known cause in over 70% of diagnosed cases.

-Viral brain infections, localized brain injury/trauma, stroke, Alzheimer’s disease, autism, brain tumors, and blood vessel abnormalities have shown to increase the risk of epilepsy.
-Experts believe that heredity is likely to play a vital role in the development of epileptic disorders, though the specific genes and triggering events are still relatively unknown.
+Viral brain infections, localized brain injury/trauma, stroke, Alzheimer’s disease, autism, brain tumors, and blood vessel abnormalities could increase the risk of epilepsy.
+Experts believe that heredity is likely to play a vital role in developing epileptic disorders, though the specific genes and triggering events are still relatively unknown.

-In terms of occurrence, epilepsy affects about 2.5 million people in America, with over 180,000 new cases arising each year.
+According to the CDC, epilepsy affects about 3.4 million people in America, with over 150,000 new cases arising each year.

-What used to be a more common disorder among children is now becoming more prominent in individuals of all ages.
-According to San Francisco’s VA Epilepsy Center for Excellence, there are now as many people with epilepsy aged 60 and older as there are aged ten or younger.
+What used to be a more common disorder among children is becoming more prominent in individuals of all ages.
+According to San Francisco’s VA Epilepsy Center for Excellence, there are now as many people with epilepsy aged 60 and older as aged ten or younger.

-Other than heredity or traumatic brain injury, there are no known causes that spark the onset of epilepsy – it seems anyone at any age can develop the disorder.
+Other than heredity or traumatic brain injury, no known causes spark the onset of epilepsy, and it seems anyone at any age can develop the disorder.

 Conventional Epilepsy Treatments

-The need to effectively treat epilepsy stems from the fact that recurrent seizures, especially severe ones, can cause significant wear and tear on both the body and the brain.
+The need to effectively treat epilepsy is because recurrent seizures, especially severe ones, can cause significant wear and tear on both the body and the brain.
 If left unchecked, they can give rise to an array of other health problems down the road.

-In mild cases, simple lifestyle changes (which can include anything from diet modifications to Vagus nerve stimulations) are sometimes enough to reduce seizure intensity and frequency.
+In mild cases, simple lifestyle changes (including anything from diet modifications to vagus nerve stimulations) are sometimes enough to reduce seizure intensity and frequency.
 However, pharmaceutical medications and even surgery are often deemed necessary for patients that suffer from more intense and severe forms.